pjeby/gulpsmith/README.md

 Regardless of whether you are using Gulp plugins in Metalsmith or vice versa, ``gulpsmith()`` must convert the file objects involved *twice*: once in each direction at either end of the plugin list.
 For basic usage, you will probably not notice anything unusual, since Gulp plugins rarely do anything with file properties other than the path and contents, and Metalsmith plugins don't usually expect to do anything with ``vinyl`` file properties.

 In particular, if you only use Gulp to pre- and post-process files for Metalsmith (whether it's by using Gulp plugins in Metalsmith or vice-versa), you will probably not encounter any problems with the conversions.
-It's only if you use Gulp in the *middle* of your Metalsmith plugin list that you may run into issues with reserved properties.
+It's only if you use Gulp plugins in the *middle* of your Metalsmith plugin list that you may run into issues with reserved properties.

 ### Reserved Properties